steffenmueller4/steffenmueller4.github.io/_posts/2022-10-13-four-key-metrics.md

 Also, Jon Moore and Marty Cagan write in {% cite Moore2022 %} and {% cite Moore2022a %} about the importance of changing the how you build and deploy.
 To sum it up, it is essential to establish a fast and incremental/iterative software delivery approach to be successful in developing software products.
 The famous [Four Key Metrics](https://www.thoughtworks.com/radar/techniques?blipid=1298) can help you to direct your efforts into the right direction.
-This article is about my lessons learned to implement a proper CD, using up-to-date DevOps practices, and implementing the [Four Key Metrics](https://www.thoughtworks.com/radar/techniques?blipid=1298) to get to development and operational excellence.
+This article is about my lessons learned to implement a proper CD, using up-to-date DevOps practices, and implementing the [Four Key Metrics](https://www.thoughtworks.com/radar/techniques?blipid=1298) to get to development excellence.

 ## Introduction